MikeGoblin/MikeGoblin.github.io/_pages/about.md

   - /about.html

 ---
 Greetings!
-I'm Hanlin Kong, a third-year undergraduate student at the [School of Information and Software Engineering](https://sise.uestc.edu.cn/) within the [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).
+I'm Hanlin Kong, a 4th-year undergraduate student at the [School of Information and Software Engineering](https://sise.uestc.edu.cn/) within the [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).
 Hailing from Changsha, Hunan Province, I've long been captivated by the boundless potential of AI to reshape our world.  <br>
 I am currently preparing for my postgraduate recommendation.
 Looking forward, I aspire to pursue a Ph.D. program.

 # Research